openfaas/docs/docs/cli/templates.md

 For these platforms do the same as above and look for the `-arm64` suffix.

 > It is easy to make your own templates so if you need to use this platform please convert one of the "regular" templates for your platform.

+## 9.0 PHP 7

+To create a PHP7 function named `my-function` type in:

+    $ faas-cli new my-function --lang php7

+You'll see:

+    my-function.yml
+    my-function/src/Handler.php
+    my-function/composer.json
+    my-function/php-extension.sh

+Add any dependencies/extensions as described below and implement your functions business logic in `Handler.php`.

+### 9.1 Composer Dependencies

+You should edit `composer.json` and add any required package dependencies, referring to the [Composer Documentation](https://getcomposer.org/doc/) for instructions on using `composer.json`.

+**Private Composer Repositories**

+Refer to the [PHP7 Template Documentation](https://github.com/openfaas/templates/tree/master/template/php7) for instructions on how to use [Composers]((https://getcomposer.org/doc/)) `COMPOSER_AUTH` environment variable to configure access to dependencies in private repositories.

+### 9.1 PHP Extensions

+The PHP7 template is based upon the [Docker Library PHP image](https://hub.docker.com/_/php/) and provides the `php-extension.sh` script which exposes the ability to customise extensions installed in a function image.

+Refer to the [PHP7 Template Documentation](https://github.com/openfaas/templates/tree/master/template/php7) for instructions on customising installed extensions.